AstrobioMike/bit/README.md

 > If you are new to the wonderful world of [conda](https://conda.io/docs/) and want to learn more, one place you can start learning about it is [here](https://astrobiomike.github.io/unix/conda-intro) 🙂

+The below exemplifies using conda to install mamba, then mamba for the environment creation because it is *much* faster for installs than conda.
+See [here](https://astrobiomike.github.io/unix/conda-intro#bonus-mamba-no-5) for an overview of mamba if wanted.

 Due to increasing program restrictions as *bit* has grown, it's easiest to install it in its own environment as shown below:

 ```